statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/clear-a-challenge.md

 await(await tx).wait();

+/*
-// Form an expectation about the new state of the chain: const expectedChannelStorageHash = channelDataToChannelStorageHash({
+    Form an expectation about the new state of the chain:
+  */
+const channelData: ChannelData = {
   turnNumRecord: largestTurnNum,
-  finalizesAt: 0x0, // 0 here implies the channel is open again.
+  finalizesAt: 0x0, // 0 here implies the channel is open again };
-});
+const expectedChannelStorageHash = channelDataToChannelStorageHash(channelData);

+/*
-// Check channelStorageHash against the expected value (it is a public mapping) expect(await NitroAdjudicator.channelStorageHashes(channelId)).toEqual(expectedChannelStorageHash);
+    Check channelStorageHash against the expected value (it is a public mapping) */ expect(await NitroAdjudicator.channelStorageHashes(channelId)).toEqual(expectedChannelStorageHash);
 ```